 - No lock-in contract or exit fees, so you’re free to switch providers whenever you want, or whenever you move.

 - No connection, disconnection or reconnection fees.
 These fees are common when customers move into or leave a property, so this is a usual bonus if you know you won’t be staying in the same place for very long.

-While these features may prove helpful, it’s important not to let them dictate your decision on which energy provider to go with.
+While these features may prove helpful, it’s important not to let them dictate your decision on which company to go with.
 Make sure you find the cheapest deal by comparing usage and supply charges, as you very rarely get something for nothing when it comes to energy.